Southwest® Rapid Rewards® Premier Business Credit Card review

 Bankrate’s Take—Is the Southwest Rapid Rewards Premier Business Credit Card worth it?

 The Southwest Rapid Rewards Premier Business Credit Card can easily help you earn Rapid Rewards points that can be redeemed for Southwest flights.

-But, if you need more flexibility with your points or are looking for a wider array of benefits, you might want to consider a business credit card with a transferrable points currency.
-There are many — including Chase credit cards, which earn Ultimate Rewards points that transfer to Southwest at a 1:1 ratio — that may help you earn points faster with a comparable annual fee.
+But, if you need more flexibility with your points or are looking for a wider array of benefits, you might want to consider a general-purpose business travel card.
+There are many—particularly Chase credit cards, which earn Ultimate Rewards points that transfer to Southwest at a 1:1 ratio—that may help you earn points faster with a comparable annual fee.

 - No foreign transaction fees